riggraz/no-style-please/README.md

 ## Usage

 You can edit `_config.yml` file to customize your blog.
-You can change things such as the name of the blog, the author, how dates are formatted, etc. Customizable fields should be straightforward to understand, however `_config.yml` contains some comments to help you understand what each fields does.
+You can change things such as the name of the blog, the author, the appearance of the theme (light, dark or auto), how dates are formatted, etc. Customizable fields should be straightforward to understand.
+Still, `_config.yml` contains some comments to help you understand what each field does.

 For further customization (e.g. layout, CSS) see the [official Jekyll's documentation](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) on customizing gem-based themes.